Amelia Earhart: The Lost Evidence: Historical claims and response

 Skepticism had existed even before Yamano's blog post.
 The National Archives warned that its version of the photograph did not have a date.
 Dorothy Cochrane, a curator at the aeronautics department of the National Air and Space Museum, called the new evidence merely a "blurry photograph" and cited the existing evidence from radio transmissions that suggested that the Electra was at least close to Howland Island, 800 mile away from the Marshall Islands.
 Author Fukiko Aoki, who researched and wrote a 1982 book, Looking for Amelia, was similarly critical before the revelations from Yamano.
 Aoki located an elderly officer, part of the 1937 crew of the Kōshū Maru, who denied the ship's involvement.
 Aoki subsequently researched the Kōshū Maru ship log, which showed that it was 1500 mile away at the time of Earhart's disappearance.
 It was also argued that to reach and somehow land on the remote atoll where she purportedly crashed would have required Earhart, though low on fuel, to change her northeast course as she neared Howland Island and fly hundreds of miles northwest.
 Additionally, had Japanese officials found Earhart, they would have had substantial motivation to rescue and return her, considering her fame.
 The claims of a U.S. government cover-up also came under criticism; the documentary prominently mentions "a report dated January 7, 1939 that Earhart was a prisoner in the Marshall Islands."
 TIGHAR, a group that advocates the Gardner Island hypothesis of the disappearance, investigated the 1939 government report, which was not hard to find, and found that it was a report on an obvious prank – an implausible tale found in France from someone who did not identify themselves.
 The message told of being kidnapped by the Japanese, having his crew killed, finding Earhart in custody, then being sent to Europe on an unnamed Japanese ship.
 TIGHAR wrote that the photo was "neither lost nor evidence" and that the picture had been "exactly where it should be, and was exactly what it was labeled to be, a picture of Jaluit Harbor", criticizing the "lost and misfiled photo" element of The Lost Evidence as well.

 In response, The History Channel cancelled rebroadcasts of the show, announced it would not be available on streaming or on-demand platforms, and stopped scheduled airings of the show in Canada and the United Kingdom.
 It wrote in a press release that "HISTORY has a team of investigators exploring the latest developments about Amelia Earhart, and we will be transparent in our findings ...
 Ultimately, historical accuracy is most important to us and our viewers."

-As of December 2017, no further comment had come from the History Channel.
+As of December 2017, there has been no further comment from the History Channel.